jonahsnider/doglog/README.md

    This configures DogLog to use the default options as a base, and extends them to publish logged fields to NetworkTables when your robot isn't connected to the FMS.

-   > [!TIP]
-   > Logging to NetworkTables causes major connection issues if you are using a competition flashed radio with bandwidth limits

 ## Installation

 DogLog is best installed as a vendor dependency (vendordep).